jewelb54/Hello-world/README.md

-# Hello-world
+# Hello-world.
-My first repository
+My first repository.
 My name is Kazi Jewel rana.
 I am a new programmer and data scintist.